 PEAR's handling of PECL extensions has been somewhat dodgy, with reports of issues with phpize failing, and other problems.
 Pyrus attempts to fix this through two major changes to the way PECL packages are built and installed.

-PECL packages are installed into a new location src/ and then built directly inside this location.
+src/and then built directly inside this location.

 PEAR builds PECL packages by creating a temporary directory, installing all of the source files into this directory, building the extension, harvesting built files, and finally removes the temporary directory.
 This system works most of the time, but if there is a problem, it is impossible to debug because the sources are removed.

 Pyrus solves this by splitting PECL package installation into two components,